-- Marshfield typically abstains from voting proxies unless (i) when otherwise instructed by its clients, (ii) when required to vote by law or regulation, or (iii) when the firm is in disagreement either with (a) a material management proposal (or opposition to a dissident proposal) or (b) a material voting recommendation broadly issued by its nationwide proxy voting consultant, including to other institutional investors, upon a key voting matter. - When proxy votes are cast, Marshfield will do so in accordance with general voting guidelines, taking into consideration all relevant facts and circumstances at the time of the vote, in accordance with the best interests of clients as Marshfield shall determine in its sole discretion.
+- Marshfield typically abstains from voting proxies unless (i) otherwise instructed by its clients, (ii) required to vote by law or regulation, or (iii) the firm disagrees with (a) a material management proposal (or opposition to a dissident proposal) or (b) a material voting recommendation broadly issued by its independent proxy voting consultant, including to other institutional investors, upon a key voting matter. - When proxy votes are cast, Marshfield will do so in accordance with general voting guidelines, taking into consideration all relevant facts and circumstances at the time of the vote including any recommendation received from its independent proxy voting consultant, in accordance with the best interests of clients as Marshfield shall determine in its sole discretion.
 As the quality and depth of management is a primary factor considered when investing in a company, the recommendations of management on any issue will be given substantial weight.
-When voting, votes will generally be cast in favor of proposals that maintain or strengthen the shared interests of shareholders and management, increase shareholder value, maintain or increase shareholder influence over the issuer's board of directors and management, and maintain or increase the rights of shareholders. - Clients may direct Marshfield on how to vote their proxies on specific matters or furnish guidelines according to which Marshfield will vote their proxies. - Marshfield will not be responsible for voting proxies, issuing consents or exercising other similar rights associated with any securities held in client accounts for which Marshfield serves only as the model portfolio provider.
+When voting, votes will generally be cast in favor of proposals that maintain or strengthen the shared interests of shareholders and management, increase shareholder value, maintain or increase the rights of shareholders. - Clients may, with Marshfield's consent, direct Marshfield on how to vote their proxies on specific matters or furnish guidelines according to which Marshfield will vote their proxies.

+• Marshfield will not be responsible for voting proxies, issuing consents, or exercising other similar rights associated with any securities held in client accounts for which Marshfield does not exercise investment discretion.